Resort Living: A Review of Big Canoe, Georgia

 Whether you rent or buy a home in this community, there are plenty of activities to keep you and your family busy.

 Lake Petit is the largest lake at Big Canoe.
-It covers 120 acres and is 96 feet deep in the middle.Only hand powered or electric boats are able to be used in Big Canoe because the lakes are used for community drinking water and gas powered boats would contaminate the water.
+It covers 120 acres and is 96 feet deep in the middle.Only hand powered or electric boats can be used in Big Canoe because the lakes are used for community drinking water and gas powered boats would contaminate the water.
 Not allowing motorized boats also keeps the noise level down for Big Canoe residents.
-Pontoon boats, Jon boats, kayaks and canoes can all be rented.
+Pontoon boats, Jon boats, kayaks, and canoes can all be rented.
 Lake Petit is regularly stocked with Rainbow Trout, but avid fisherman may also find Bass, Crappie, and Bream at Lake Petit.
 Recently, Lake Petit has been approved for swimming but only in certain areas and only off a boat, not from the shore.

 Lake Disharoon is next to the fitness center and is the lake most available for swimming.
 It has a roped off area for young children and a sandy beach area.
 Just past the roped off swimming area is an area that has inflatables.
 Kids and adults can walk out onto a floating deck and climb on and inflatable raft and slides.
 It's home to the Big Canoe Swim Club and includes a rock slide which is a big hit with the kids.